Michael Kay (sports broadcaster): Other announcing work

 Kay and Sterling also provided play-by-play commentary for Nintendo 64's All-Star Baseball video games from 1999 to 2001.
 In addition to his Yankees work, Kay has called play-by-play of several postseason games on ESPN Radio, including the 2008 NLDS between the Philadelphia Phillies and Milwaukee Brewers, the 2013 ALDS between the Detroit Tigers and Oakland Athletics, and Game 3 of the 2016 ALDS between the Texas Rangers and Toronto Blue Jays.

 In January 2022, ESPN hired Kay and Alex Rodriguez to broadcast an alternate Sunday Night Baseball broadcast on ESPN2, similar to the critically acclaimed "Manningcast" for Monday Night Football.
+These broadcasts ram through 2023.

+That same year, Kay also called the 2022 National League Wild Card Series on ESPN alongside Rodriguez.
+Doing the St. Louis Cardinals-Philadelphia Phillies series, these games were noted for being the final games in the careers of Albert Pujols and Yadier Molina.
+The duo both went out with singles and getting standing ovations from the crowd as they exited for pinch runners.
+The Phillies swept the Cardinals in two games in the best of three.

+In 2025, Kay began posting “chicken tender reviews” on an Instagram page, following in the example of Dave Portnoy’s pizza reviews.
+He aims to sample chicken tenders at every ballpark the Yankees visit.

 The Michael Kay Show

-Before retiring in 2022, Kay began hosting a drive-time talk show on WEPN (the former WEVD).
+In 2002, Kay began hosting a drive-time talk show on WEPN (the former WEVD).
 That same year he began hosting the YES Network's CenterStage, a sports and entertainment interview-format show.

-During past baseball seasons, Kay frequently broadcast live from the vicinity of the stadium that the Yankees were playing in that evening (his contractual exclusivity prohibited him from hosting the show from inside Yankee Stadium).
+Kay frequently broadcast live from the vicinity of the stadium that the Yankees were playing in that evening (his contractual exclusivity prohibited him from hosting the show from inside Yankee Stadium).
 This is no longer the case.

 From 2009 until 2011, the 6:00 hour had been co-titled New York Baseball Tonight throughout the baseball season.
 Kay did not usually appear during that hour if he was broadcasting a Yankee game that evening.
 Don La Greca often hosted this segment and appeared with Kay on the rest of The Michael Kay Show.

-When Kay is on the air for the end of his program, he usually signs off with the following: "In the words of Billy Joel, life is a series of hellos and goodbyes, and I'm afraid it's time for goodbye again," before promoting the following program.
+When Kay is on the air for the end of his program, he usually signs off with the following: "In the words of Billy Joel, life is a series of hellos and goodbyes, and I'm afraid it's time for goodbye again," before promoting the next program.
 Kay opened his first-ever simulcast on the YES Network on February 3, 2014, by dumping a bottle of Diet Coke into the garbage, a move meant to poke fun of the channel's former occupant Mike Francesa.
 The canned action was widely criticized.

+The final broadcast of The Michael Kay Show was on December 13, 2024.